vipulnaik/diet-exercise-health/notes/exercise-routine.md

 ### Description and frequency

-I keep a 100 lb hand gripper and a 150 lb hand gripper on my desk, readily accessible to me when working on my computer.
+I keep a 100 lb hand gripper, a 150 lb hand gripper, and a 200 lb hand gripper (experimental) on my desk, readily accessible to me when working on my computer.
 Sometimes when taking a brief break from work, or while on a call where I'm talking or listening and therefore not using my hands to type, I'll use the hand grippers.

 In each round, I try to do at least two attempted closes of the hand gripper.

-As of 2024-05-07, my situation is:
+As of 2024-05-13, my situation is:

 * Right hand on 100 lb: closes comfortably and consistently even after many repetitions; can generally hold in closed position with slight